codersclub/DRKB/file/format/bmp_avi/index.md

 Ray has a downloadable EXE that works quite nicely, however I am about to write my own utility that incorporates the following ...

-Multiline file selection.
+- Multiline file selection.

-Listbox line reordering (drag/drop).
+- Listbox line reordering (drag/drop).

-Sort File list
+- Sort File list

-Layout Save and Load .
+- Layout Save and Load .

-AVI Preview.
+- AVI Preview.

-(I have beta version 1.0.0.0 ready, if anyone wants a copy of exe or source code, drop me a mail at mheydon\@pgbison.co.za)
+(I have beta version 1.0.0.0 ready, if anyone wants a copy of exe or source code, drop me a mail at mheydon@pgbison.co.za)

 For further info on AVI files I recommend you vist Ray\'s site at http://www.shrinkwrapvb.com/avihelp/avihelp.htm it really is a well